Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

-where $\varepsilon$ is effective plastic strain, $\dot{\varepsilon}$ is effective plastic strain rate, ${\dot\varepsilon}_0$ is a reference strain rate (set at 10$^{-5}$/s), $T_m$ is melting temperature, and $T_0$ is ambient (room) temperature.
+{where ${\dot{\bar\varepsilon}_0}$ is a user-defined reference strain rate, $T_m$ is melting temperature, and $T_0$ is ambient (room) temperature.
 Material parameters $A$, $B$, $C$, $n$ and $m$ correspond to yield strength (MPa), hardening modulus (MPa), strain-rate sensitivity, strain-hardening and thermal-softening coefficients, respectively.
-Temperature estimates as well as preliminary thermal imaging measurements have shown that the temperature rise in the deformation zone under the low $V_0$ conditions used in the study is no more than 10 $^\circ$C. Given this, thermal effects can be ignored and the number of parameters reduces to four: $A$, $B$, $C$ and $n$.
+The reference strain rate was chosen as 10$^{-5}$/s to ensure that ${\dot{\bar\varepsilon}}/{\dot{\bar\varepsilon}_0}$ is always greater than 1}.
+Thermal imaging measurements with various metals (including Cu) have shown that the temperature rise in the deformation zone under the low $V_0$ conditions used in the study is typically no more than 10 $^\circ$C. Given this, thermal effects can be ignored and the number of parameters reduces to four: $A$, $B$, $C$ and $n$.
 However, a complication is that the resultant SSR objective function is non-convex (multimodal), which poses challenges in identifying the optimal parameters using common optimization algorithms.
 As an example, Fig.~\ref{fig:copper_contour} shows SSR for the JC law plotted as a function of $C$ and $n$ for fixed values of $A$ (= 60 MPa) and $B$ (= 260 MPa), where the contour shows the non-convex nature of the SSR (also see inset).
 Although off-the-shelf local search optimization algorithms result in convergence to a stationary point, they do not guarantee a solution that is optimal in the ``global’’ sense; instead, the obtained solution will most likely correspond to a local minimum in the neighborhood of the starting point.
 This means that the final parameter estimates not only depend on their initial guesses (starting point) but also may not represent the true material behavior.